YeswanthB011/QAPlayground_Playwright/README.md

 -tsconfig.json: This is the TypeScript configuration file.

 ## Reporting
-For now just using inbuilt report generation in HTML, JSON, DOT, LINE and XML.
+For now just using inbuilt report generation in HTML, JSON.

 ## Acknowledgments